-Google also introduced a set of Real Tone filters in Google Photos to let users show their skin in its actual shade.
+Google also introduced a set of Real Tone filters in Google Photos to let users show their actual complexion.

-Additionally, Google rolled out a feature to Google Photos for Android and iOS users.
-With this capability, users can delete media in albums, and view date and location while browsing.
+Additionally, Google released a Google Photos tool for Android and iOS users, with the help of which users can delete media in albums and view the date and location while browsing.

 These growing endeavors will continue to help Google drive momentum among Android, iOS and web users.

-This, in turn, is likely to get reflected in the performance of the Google Services segment, which will benefit Alphabet’s overall financial performance.
+This, in turn, is likely to be reflected in the performance of the Google Services segment, which will benefit Alphabet’s overall financial performance.

 Moreover, strengthening financial performance will aid GOOGL in winning investors’ confidence in the near term.

-Alphabet faces stiff competition from other technology giants like Microsoft MSFT and Apple AAPL, which are witnessing solid momentum among customers on the back of their photo-sharing and storage services.
+However, Alphabet faces intense competitive pressure from other technology giants like Microsoft MSFT and Apple AAPL, which are witnessing solid momentum among customers on the back of their photo-sharing and storage services.

-Security-conscious users can access Microsoft OneDrive’s subfolder Vault, which provides an end-to-end encryption for important files.
-MSFT customers using the free OneDrive plan can store 5 files in the vault, whereas premium customers can keep unlimited files.
+Security-conscious users can access Microsoft OneDrive’s subfolder Vault, which provides end-to-end encryption for important files.
+MSFT customers using the free OneDrive plan can store five files in the vault, whereas premium customers can keep unlimited files.

-Apple, which lost 12.6% in the same time frame, offers its photo management application, Apple Photos is affordable, feature-rich and highly secure.
+Apple, which lost 15.2% in the same time frame, offers its affordable, feature-rich and highly secure photo management application — Apple Photos.
 It has a Shared Albums option, letting users share photos and videos with selective people.

 Further, Apple Photos is integrated with iCloud, offering a seamless cloud storage backup and syncing solution across iOS, macOS and iPadOS.